 - Pottery and Ceramics

 - Rock Climbing

 I believe my daughters’ lives can now be measured by “pre-Illahee vs post-Illahee” standards.
 Both of them were so positively influenced and inspired during their first summer at camp that we are convinced we received better daughters than the ones we left on opening day.

 Illahee girls often return to camp for seven and eight summers, and campers are leaders and role models for younger girls.
 Illahee strives to be a “G- Rated” community and we rely on older girls to model this with their choice of music and conversation.
 We hear girls talk about camp as the place where they are the “best version of themselves.”

 The entering 10th graders are “Sparks” and we count on them to ignite camp spirit.
 They plan the surprise Final Night for the June and July sessions.
-The oldest campers, the CIT’s, Counselors In Training, participate in a leadership course led by a director.
+Rising 11th graders are the oldest campers.
+These CIT’s (Counselors In Training) participate in a leadership course led by a director.
 CIT’s choose to assist in activities and help set up the dining hall.
-Junior Counselors are staff members and assistants who have gone through the application process and staff training.
+Junior Counselors are high school seniors who have completed the JC staff application and interview process along with staff training.
 Many of Illahee’s counselors are former campers who love Illahee and want to give back to the community by encouraging their campers with the same spirit of love and support that they experienced.